-Our Science and Technologies
+Our Science & Technologies

 The video (

-https://doi.org/10.1016/j.actbio.2023.09.042) shows CD70 CAR T cells (green) attacking and killing glioblastoma tumor cells (red).
+https://doi.org/10.1016/j.actbio.2023.
+09. 042) shows CD70 CAR T cells (green) attacking and killing glioblastoma tumor cells (red).

-Platform 1: 8R-70CAR T-Cell Therapy
+Lead Program: 8R-70CAR T-Cell Therapy

 Overview